josh-feng/pool/README.md

 ```

-The `class` table provides a mechanism to access class templates.
+The `class` table provides a mechanism to access class templates
+(i.e. object's meta-table).
 Extending/Modifying classes is still possible after they are defined:

 ```lua